CDCgov/MaRS/docs/index.md

 13. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains. **NOTE: Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.**

 14. Remove the Amplicon PCR plate from the magnetic stand.
-Using a multichannel pipette, add 40 μl nuclease free H20 (# 25-055-CM, Cell Culture Grade Water, Sterile) to each well of the Amplicon PCR plate.
+Using a multichannel pipette, add 40 uL nuclease free H20 (# 25-055-CM, Cell Culture Grade Water, Sterile) to each well of the Amplicon PCR plate.

 15. Gently pipette mix up and down 10 times, or seal plate and shake at 1800 for 2 minutes if using a MIDI plate.
 Change tips after each column.